drewrl3v/drewrl3v.github.io/00-index.md

 PhD Student in Statistics | Staff Researcher at UCLA's Brain Mapping Center

-I'm a first year PhD student at UCLA's Department of Statistics.
+I'm a second year PhD student at UCLA's Department of Statistics & Data science.
 Prior to this I was a staff researcher at UCLA's Ahmanson-Lovelace Brain Mapping Center.
 Some of my current research interests are: